cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Adversary_Personas/Adversary_Personas.md

 #### Creating Adversary Personas.

-Traditional "Threat Actor Profiles" may be found across the web for various threat groups.
-See https://oasis-open.github.io/cti-documentation/stix/intro.
+Traditional "Threat Actor Profiles" may be found across the web for various threat groups (See https://oasis-open.github.io/cti-documentation/stix/intro).
 In accordance with standardized formats, these profiles include name, description, aliases, roles, goals, sophistication, resource level, and motivations (primary, secondary, and personal).

 How might we avoid fallacies?
 Ground these profiles in reality (https://methods.18f.gov/decide/personas/).